albuch/sbt-dependency-check/README.md

 dependencyCheckNexusUsesProxy | Whether or not the defined proxy should be used when connecting to Nexus. | true dependencyCheckNexusUser | The username to authenticate to the Nexus Server's web service end point.
 If not set the Nexus Analyzer will use an unauthenticated connection. | dependencyCheckNexusPassword | The password to authenticate to the Nexus Server's web service end point.
 If not set the Nexus Analyzer will use an unauthenticated connection. |
-dependencyCheckPyDistributionAnalyzerEnabled | Sets whether the _experimental_ Python Distribution Analyzer will be used.  | true dependencyCheckPyPackageAnalyzerEnabled | Sets whether the _experimental_ Python Package Analyzer will be used. | true dependencyCheckRubygemsAnalyzerEnabled | Sets whether the _experimental_ Ruby Gemspec Analyzer will be used. | true dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the _experimental_ CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the _experimental_ autoconf Analyzer should be used. | true dependencyCheckPipAnalyzerEnabled | Sets whether or not the _experimental_ pip Analyzer should be used | true dependencyCheckPipfileAnalyzerEnabled | Sets whether or not the _experimental_ Pipfile Analyzer should be used | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. | true dependencyCheckCpanFileAnalyzerEnabled | Sets whether or not the _experimental_ Perl CPAN File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNodePackageSkipDevDependencies | Sets whether the Node.js Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerEnabled | Sets whether or not the Node Audit Analyzer should be used. | true dependencyCheckNodeAuditSkipDevDependencies | Sets whether the Node Audit Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerUrl | Sets the URL to the NPM Audit API.
+dependencyCheckPyDistributionAnalyzerEnabled | Sets whether the _experimental_ Python Distribution Analyzer will be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckPyPackageAnalyzerEnabled | Sets whether the _experimental_ Python Package Analyzer will be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckRubygemsAnalyzerEnabled | Sets whether the _experimental_ Ruby Gemspec Analyzer will be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the _experimental_ CMake Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the _experimental_ autoconf Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckPipAnalyzerEnabled | Sets whether or not the _experimental_ pip Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckPipfileAnalyzerEnabled | Sets whether or not the _experimental_ Pipfile Analyzer should be used `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckCpanFileAnalyzerEnabled | Sets whether or not the _experimental_ Perl CPAN File Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNodePackageSkipDevDependencies | Sets whether the Node.js Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerEnabled | Sets whether or not the Node Audit Analyzer should be used. | true dependencyCheckNodeAuditSkipDevDependencies | Sets whether the Node Audit Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerUrl | Sets the URL to the NPM Audit API.
 If not set uses default URL. | dependencyCheckNodeAuditAnalyzerUseCache | Sets whether the Node Audit Analyzer will cache results.
-Cached results expire after 24 hours. | true dependencyCheckNPMCPEAnalyzerEnabled | Sets whether the or not the _experimental_ NPM CPE Analyzer should be used. | true dependencyCheckYarnAuditAnalyzerEnabled | Sets whether the Yarn Audit Analyzer should be used.
+Cached results expire after 24 hours. | true dependencyCheckNPMCPEAnalyzerEnabled | Sets whether the or not the _experimental_ NPM CPE Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckYarnAuditAnalyzerEnabled | Sets whether the Yarn Audit Analyzer should be used.
 This analyzer requires yarn and an internet connection.
 Use `dependencyCheckNodeAuditSkipDevDependencies` to skip dev dependencies. | true dependencyCheckPathToYarn | Sets the path to the Yarn executable. |
-dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckMixAuditAnalyzerEnabled | Sets whether or not the _experimental_ Mix Audit Analyzer should be used. | tue dependencyCheckMixAuditPath | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled. | dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckSwiftPackageResolvedAnalyzerEnabled | Sets whether or not the _experimental_ Swift Package Resolved Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
+dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. `dependencyCheckEnableExperimental` must be set to true. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckMixAuditAnalyzerEnabled | Sets whether or not the _experimental_ Mix Audit Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | tue dependencyCheckMixAuditPath | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled. | dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckSwiftPackageResolvedAnalyzerEnabled | Sets whether or not the _experimental_ Swift Package Resolved Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckBundleAuditEnabled | Sets whether or not the _experimental_ Ruby Bundle Audit Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
 dependencyCheckBundleAuditWorkingDirectory | Sets the path for the working directory that the Ruby Bundle Audit binary should be executed from. | dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckMSBuildAnalyzerEnabled | Sets whether the MSBuild Analyzer should be used. | true dependencyCheckPathToDotNETCore | The path to .NET Core for .NET assembly analysis on non-windows systems. |
-dependencyCheckPEAnalyzerEnabled | Sets whether or not the _experimental_ PE Analyzer that reads the PE headers of DLL and EXE files should be used. | true dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the RetireJS Analyzer should be used. | true dependencyCheckRetireJSAnalyzerRepoJSUrl | Set the URL to the RetireJS repository | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json dependencyCheckRetireJsAnalyzerRepoValidFor | Set the interval in hours until the next check for CVEs updates is performed by the RetireJS analyzer | 24 dependencyCheckRetireJsAnalyzerFilters | Set one or more filters for the RetireJS analyzer. | dependencyCheckRetireJsAnalyzerFilterNonVulnerable | Sets whether or not the RetireJS analyzer should filter non-vulnerable dependencies | false
+dependencyCheckPEAnalyzerEnabled | Sets whether or not the _experimental_ PE Analyzer that reads the PE headers of DLL and EXE files should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the RetireJS Analyzer should be used. | true dependencyCheckRetireJSAnalyzerRepoJSUrl | Set the URL to the RetireJS repository. **Note** the file name must be `jsrepository.json` | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json dependencyCheckRetireJsAnalyzerRepoValidFor | Set the interval in hours until the next check for CVEs updates is performed by the RetireJS analyzer | 24 dependencyCheckRetireJsAnalyzerFilters | Set one or more filters for the RetireJS analyzer. | dependencyCheckRetireJsAnalyzerFilterNonVulnerable | Sets whether or not the RetireJS analyzer should filter non-vulnerable dependencies | false